Hello LA Families!

 Because the IIP was established more than 40 years ago, it is well-known by colleges and universities across the country, and its alumni are frequently accepted by their first-choice schools.

-In this summer program (and in previous programs), IIP students have studied subjects that include the influence of social media on the recruitment process of 5-star athletes; the implementation of water sanitation in developing countries; using mesh networks to transfer packets of information between cell phones using wireless signals; food safety in China as a human right; protocols for overseeing the return of concussed students to the classroom; the difference between how Native Americans understand their history and what is taught in U.S. schools; the relationship between language and thought; the phenomenon of "left home workers" in China; abstract impressionism used as propaganda in the 1940s and '50s; photojournalism; Dissociative Identity Disorder; and the use of nanotechnology in treating glioblastoma.
+In the summer IIP, LA students have studied subjects that include the influence of social media on the recruitment process of 5-star athletes; the implementation of water sanitation in developing countries; using mesh networks to transfer packets of information between cell phones using wireless signals; food safety in China as a human right; protocols for overseeing the return of concussed students to the classroom; the difference between how Native Americans understand their history and what is taught in U.S. schools; the relationship between language and thought; the phenomenon of "left home workers" in China; abstract impressionism used as propaganda in the 1940s and '50s; photojournalism; Dissociative Identity Disorder; the use of nanotechnology in treating glioblastoma; and diagnosing thyroid cancer.

 As the IIP director explores new university partnerships, consideration is given to incorporate new self-directed learning opportunities into the academic program at Lawrence Academy.

 To learn more about the Independent Immersion Program, contact Andrew J. Brescia.